 Marine based feed raw materials must only be sourced from responsibly managed fisheries.
-We support the MarineTrust Global Standard and certification programme for the Responsible Supply of Fishmeal and Fish Oil (MT RS).
+We support the Marine Trust Global Standard and certification programme for the Responsible Supply of Fishmeal and Fish Oil (MT RS).
 Marine based ingredients used in the production of Waitrose & Partners salmon, trout and halibut are from MT RS certified stocks and all farmed fish diets are required to be produced using MT RS, MSC or FOS certified marine ingredients.

-The marine feed ingredients used in the fish feed for Waitrose & Partners organic salmon, rainbow trout, freshwater trout and halibut are produced from trimmings from fish responsibly caught for human consumption.
+The marine feed ingredients used in the fish feed for Waitrose & Partners organic salmon, rainbow trout, freshwater trout and halibut is all accredited to a third party source and we encourage the use of trimmings in wild forage caught fish feed that is from fish responsibly caught for human consumption.
 All diets are certified as organic and all ingredients are fully traceable.

 The use of non-marine ingredients in feed diets is permitted under the Waitrose Fish Feed policies.
-However, the inclusion of vegetable protein ingredients must be non-GMO and inclusion rates must not compromise fish welfare or the eating quality and nutritional value of the final product.
+However, the inclusion rates of vegetable protein ingredients must not compromise fish welfare or the eating quality and nutritional value of the final product.
 It is our policy to ensure that salmon and trout are fed on a diet that ensures the following levels of eicosapentaenoic acid (EPA)/docosahexaenoic acid (DHA) in the finished product to deliver the health and nutritional benefits that our customers expect (Conventional Salmon 1.61g/100g; Organic Salmon 1.5g/100g; Rainbow Trout 1.5g/100g.)
 The use of processed animal protein and animal derived lipids and blood meal are not permitted.